 This course covers the study of culture and cultural diversity, social institutions, ethnocentrism, cultural relativity, and methods of ethnographic fieldwork.
 Specific topics include communication, gender, marriage and family, economic and political systems, religion, inequalities of class and race/ethnicity, and globalization.
 Students will gain critical thinking skills that will allow them to analytically and holistically relate cultural anthropological concepts to their everyday lives.

 Art

-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).